- Common uses

 WHY is this medicine prescribed?

-Trastuzumab injection products are used along with other medications or after other medications have been used to treat a certain type of breast cancer that has spread to other parts of the body.
-Trastuzumab injection products are also used during and after treatment with other medications to decrease the chance that a certain type of breast cancer will return in women.
+Trastuzumab injection products are used with other medications or after other medications have been used to treat a certain type of breast cancer that has spread to other parts of the body.
+Trastuzumab injection products are also used during and after treatment with other medications to decrease the chance that a certain type of breast cancer will return.
 Trastuzumab injection products are also used with other medications to treat certain types of stomach cancer that have spread to other parts of the body.
 Trastuzumab is in a class of medications called monoclonal antibodies.
 It works by stopping the growth of cancer cells.

 Are there OTHER USES for this medicine?